project-zot/project-zot.github.io/docs/admin-guide/admin-configuration.md

 The functions currently implemented by this extension include:

 - Reports which current authentication methods are enabled in the zot configuration.
 This function can be used by all users, authenticated or unauthenticated.
+- Allows users to upload certificates and public keys for verifying images.
+For details, see [User Authentication and Authorization with zot](../articles/authn-authz.md).

 #### Get the current configuration